-The viability of the proposed project is also solidified by the full alignment of its mission with the academic goals outlined in the Bay District Schools Strategic Plan.
-The STEM Training Center is expected to advance the goals and strategy of the school district that will make a long-term impact in both career placement and academic achievement for all students throughout the region.
+The viability of the proposed project is also solidified by the full alignment its mission with the academic goals outlined in the Bay District Schools Strategic Plan.
+The Welding Training Lab is expected to advance the goals and strategy of the school district that will make a long-term impact in both career placement and academic achievement for all students throughout the region.
+The following are the goals and objectives which Welding Training Lab will address that align with the overall vision for Bay County.